nchlswhttkr/fit1041/report.md

    - Extending this, does it provide this accessibility without disrupting the surface of the object?
  - Were there any other observations made over the course of the project that should be considered in future?

-In summary, this project should attempt to answer the questions *'How can 3D constructions of graphical models and maps be made more accessible for users with vision impairments?
-Can this be done without sacrificing the shape of the model itself?'*.
+In summary, this project should attempt to answer the questions

+*'How can 3D constructions of graphical models and maps be made more accessible for users with vision impairments?*

+*Can this be done without sacrificing the shape of the model itself?'*

 ## Timeline / Approach